snotskie/EpistemicNetworkAnalysis.jl/README.md

 This gives a rotation such that, holding v constant, there is a stronger positive effect between the connections on the right side of the x-axis, and and a stronger negative effect for those on the left.

+What this highlights is the variance of the high dimensional space explained by the variable of interest.

 #### Means Rotation

 Use a regression rotation, where the explantory variable of interest is a dummy group variable (g), where 0 represents the control group and 1 the treatment group.